BUSYHAUS TRADEMARKS

 The second trademark was adapted from the Hauser heraldic coat of arms.
 The name Busyhaus is derived from the words Busy and House (or Haus in German).
 In 1973, the Busyhaus Papermaking Workshop was established instructing students in the history, preservation and making of handmade paper. (refer: Robert Hauser, History as History, Hand Papermaking Journal, Vol.28, No. 2, 2012.)
 In 1976, the Busyhaus design was registered with the U.S. Patent Office.

-THIRD & FOURTH TRADEMARKS: BUSYHAUS ARTWORKS
+THIRD BUSYHAUS ARTWORKS TRADEMARK

 Robert Hauser